SynergyLab-Cornell/codedbulk/implementation/README.md

 To create a CodedBulk experiment, add a folder under the folder 'settings' with a desired name (referred as network name in the following context).

-link.csv describes the network topology. public_ips and private_ips are the public/private ips held by each interface at each node.
+link.csv describes the network topology. public_ips.csv and private_ips.csv are the public/private ips held by each interface at each node.
 The workload describes the interactive traffic, formatted as described in settings/format.

 ## 3. WAN Experiment Generation